The-Rowett-Institute/RI-B5-04_Seafood_Database/README.md

 8)	Nutrients (Public Health England supplemented with Norwegian data)

 <ins>**Edible factions**</ins>

 Conversiton factors (Hilborn et al 2018) were applied to convert the live weight (whole fish) to edible proportions.

 <ins>**Data dictionary**</ins>

 *Raw data*

-*MMO_UKV_landingUKAbroad-200913.csv : A local copy of the capture production data *MMO_UKV_landingUKAbroad-201216.csv : A local copy of the capture production data *MMO_UKV_landingUKAbroad-201721.csv  : A local copy of the capture production data
+'MMO_UKV_landingUKAbroad-200913.csv' : A local copy of the capture production data (2009 and 2013)
+MMO_UKV_landingUKAbroad-201216.csv : A local copy of the capture production data (2012 and 2016)
+MMO_UKV_landingUKAbroad-201721.csv  : A local copy of the capture production data (2017 and 2021)

-*CEFAS_UK_aquaculture-200920.csv : A local copy of the aqauculture data set
+CEFAS_UK_aquaculture-200920.csv : A local copy of the aqauculture data set

 HMRC_trade-2009.csv : A local copy of the trade data (2009)
 HMRC_trade-201011.csv : A local copy of the trade data (2010 and 2011)